JPLABRADOR/Colorpicker-automation/README.md

 # Colorpicker-automation
-Automation testing for the Colorpicker application built with the Electron framework.
+Automated testing for the Colorpicker application built with the Electron framework.
 Automation created using Spectron and Mocha.

 Colorpicker application website: https://github.com/Toinane/colorpicker